Chapter 2: Conversion Funnel Optimization - The Cascade Effect

 | Complete profile | 89% | 0.12 | Low |

-In this example, "Complete profile" has high completion but low correlation with retention—it's not a meaningful predictor.
-"Invite teammate" has low completion but high correlation—this is where you focus your optimization efforts.
+In this example, "Complete profile" has high completion but low correlation with retention--it's not a meaningful predictor.
+"Invite teammate" has low completion but high correlation--this is where you focus your optimization efforts.
+The strategic priority is clear: invest in improving "Invite teammate" completion from 23% to 40%+ because each percentage point improvement directly predicts long-term retention.

 The Experimentation System